What is an Atkins Diet Plan?

 Healthy Fats: Avocado oil, Avocado, coconut oil,

-Nuts and seeds: walnut, grapeseed, macadamia nuts, sunflower seeds, etc.
+Nuts and seeds: walnuts, grapeseed, macadamia nuts, sunflower seeds, etc.

 Pastured eggs from chicken, turkey, etc.

-If you go shopping for food items, stick to the organic section of the store, and do fewer processed food items.
-Empty your pantry of food items that are not in line with your diet plan.
+If you shop for food items, stick to the store’s organic section and do fewer processed food items.
+Empty your pantry of food items not aligned with your diet plan.
 Discipline is key!

 A Typical Atkins Food Menu for The Week.